mjalbert99/CSE141L/README.md

 The LUT is a case statment block that holds specific program counter values to use for the `target` for the program counter.
 This has the inputs `addr` for the specific index and is the `rslt` of the ALU and `branch` which is the contorl bit `Branch` and tells it when to load a target value.
 It has the output `target` which holds the program counter value to branch to and is fed into the program counter for the `target` input.

 ## Logic Behind Assembly

+### Program 1
+Program 1 works by us taking two consecutive bytes of memory calculating parity bits `p8, p4, p2, p1, and p0` then using those to form a new message and store it in memory.
+The parity bits are found by taking the existing bits from the bytes and performing XOR operations to extract a single bit.
+This is done by using the values 128, 64, 32, 16, 8, 4, 2, and 1 XOR'd with the byte to get a single bit.
+We then shift over that bit to the 0th place of the byte then XOR that with another isolated bit.
+Repeating this to form each parity bit.
+We form each parity bit in a single loop itertion and store each bit in the corresponding memory spot `p8:65, p4:66, p2:67, p1:68, and p0:69`.
+We then use this bits to form the new bytes.
+This is done by right and left shifting the orignal bits and XOR'ing with the parity bits to create the new bytes which will form a new message.
+To repeat this for 15 messages we store a counter variable that will also act as an index into what bytes to use.
+This counter will be stored in memory 64.
+To store the new bytes we take the current counter index and store in the current index + 30 and the current index +31.
+The current counter index also in incremented by two for each new message as each message has 2 bytes.
+We then see if the counter index is 30 and if it is not then we branch back to the begining to find the next message.
+Repeating until the counter is at 30 where we do not branch and set the done bit to high.

+### Program 2

+### Program 3